What is 6QRC? (Professional Introduction)

 6QRC changes that.

-6QRC is a discovered system, not an invented one.
-It reveals the six information elements present in every K–12 math problem, across every grade and domain, and binds each element to the cognitive action it triggers.
-The result is a shared, load‑bearing language for problem structure, and a reliable way to act on it.
+6QRC is a discovered system.
+It reveals the six information elements present in every solvable math problem, across every grade and domain, and binds each element to the action it requires.
+The result is a shared, load‑bearing language for problem structure, and a reliable way to act on it

 The Six Information Elements